Table of Contents

 What makes it good:

-- Maximum privacy through special network routing
+- Maximum browser privacy through special network routing

 - Makes you look identical to other Tor users (prevents fingerprinting)